Social Issues in Forest Mgt.

 The purpose of the module is explore the social, cultural, economic and political dimensions of forest management with emphasis on livelihoods and human wellbeing.
 The module introduces important theoretical and empirical work and takes a global perspective.

-The module will provide students with the opportunity to acquire knowledge and understanding of the social dimensions of forest management and to develop their abilities to review, synthesise and communicate information from a range of source materials (working both individually and collaboratively).
+The module will provide students with the opportunity to acquire and apply knowledge and understanding of the social dimensions of forest management and to develop their abilities to review, synthesise and communicate information from a range of source materials (working both individually and collaboratively).

 The module is organised into four units as outlined below: